 Pedro Menéndez de Avilés used the technology of the Spanish warship to intimidate and seize Native Americans, in clear contrast to the Jesuit approach at Ajacan

 Source: Wikipedia, Victoria

 As a result of the Spanish visits to the Chesapeake Bay in the 1500's, the Native Virginians gained a distinctive understanding of European behavior.
-Seeing their captured men hung from the ship's masts in 1572 must have left a lingering memory.
+Seeing their captured men hung from the ship's masts in 1572 left a lingering memory.

 Awareness of the Spanish technology and willingness to use it, as well as the very different Jesuit approach used by Father Juan Baptista de Seguera, must have affected the way Powhatan dealt with the English who arrived in 1607.
 The Chickahominy remembered it, perhaps because one of their hunting parties was the victim of the Spanish retaliation in 1572.7

 If Opechancanough was Paquiquino/Don Luis, he would have been nearly 100 years old before the Engish murdered him in retaliation for leading a major uprising in 1644.
 More likely, Paquiquino/Don Luis died in the gap between the departure of the Spanish in 1572 and the arrival of the English in 1607.
 The memory of the Ajacan settlement and the Spanish attack in 1572, rare events in Tidewater Virginia, still would have affected the Native American reaction to the settlement at Jamestown.